-The protocol specification states that players must send enough ETH to match or exceed the current claimFee
+The protocol specification states that players must send enough ETH to match or exceed the current claimFee.

-However, when player activity is high, most players cannot precisely predict the exact claimFee
+However, when player activity is high, most players cannot precisely predict the exact claimFee required at the time of their transaction.

 As a result, during simultaneous participation between well-funded and less-funded players, those with limited funds may fail to claim the throne due to underpaying, even by a small margin.